Home

 Early summer females lay eggs on leaves.
 The grubs hatch and crawl down the trunk to the roots, where they commence to feed.
 The grubs pupate during late winter in soil.
 Adults come out during early summer.
 They crawl up the tree and feed on young leaves.
 They find mates and start a new life cycle.

-Wattle Pig Beetle
+Wattle Pig Weevil

-wpe2E.jpg (33661 bytes) wpe22.jpg (17290 bytes)
+wpe2E.jpg (33661 bytes)

 Leptopius maleficus or Leptopius nodicollis, body length female 20mm, male 15mm

-Two Fruit-tree Root Weevils
+Fruit-tree Root Weevil

-wpe21.jpg (25498 bytes)
+wpe21.jpg (25498 bytes) DSCN8501.jpg (373686 bytes)

 Leptopius robustus, body length 10mm